arcfernandes04/cosc349-assignment-1/README.md

 </table>

+To access the frontend, visit the IP address or DNS address of the frontend EC2 instance.

 ## Development
 Making changes within the system is easy; simply navigate to the directory containing the project component that you wish to alter and run the following commands to rebuild and restart the container.